kuronekomichael/omxdirector/README.md

     omx.voldown();   // Decreases the volume one notch omx.backwards(); // Seek by -30 seconds
     omx.forwards();  // Seek by +30 seconds
+    omx.skip();      // stop video playing and start the next video if you set the multiple videos

 ### Events